National Science Foundation

-National Science Foundation – Robert Noyce Teacher Scholarship Program
+Robert Noyce Teacher Scholarship Program

-Bridging Pathways for the Preparation of Highly Qualified Mathematics and Science Teachers
+Bridging Pathways for the Preparation of Highly Qualified Mathematics and Science Teachers.

 The Bridging Pathways for the Preparation of Highly Qualified Mathematics and Science Teachers project (Bridging Pathways), in partnership with Spartanburg Community College (SCC), will provide scholarships to 21 students pursuing a dual undergraduate mathematics or science (biology or chemistry) degree and secondary education degree.
-These students will receive a $11,688 scholarship each year for three years of their five-year program beginning in their junior year.
+These students will receive an $11,688 scholarship each year for three years of their five-year program beginning in their junior year.
 In addition, there will be three different internship experiences available for underclassmen at USC Upstate and SCC to work with middle and high school students.

 The goal of the Bridging Pathways scholarship and stipend program is to increase the number of mathematics and science majors who become secondary mathematics and science teachers serving high-needs school districts.
-The program objectives are to 1) increase the number of STEM majors who also pursue a secondary teaching degree by 50% annually and raise awareness of STEM education fields among community college students by providing internship opportunities early in their degree program; 2) develop curricular and extracurricular programming that supports the transition of community college students, prepares mathematics and science scholars to meet the needs of diverse populations as classroom teachers, and helps retention of pre-service Noyce scholars; and 3) monitor and support new secondary mathematics and science teachers as they transistion into the classroom, so that 100% remain in high-needs teaching positions within six years of initial job placement.
+The program objectives are to 1) increase the number of STEM majors who also pursue a secondary teaching degree by 50% annually and raise awareness of STEM education fields among community college students by providing internship opportunities early in their degree program; 2) develop curricular and extracurricular programming that supports the transition of community college students, prepares mathematics and science scholars to meet the needs of diverse populations as classroom teachers, and helps retention of pre-service Noyce scholars; and 3) monitor and support new secondary mathematics and science teachers as they transition into the classroom so that 100% remain in high-needs teaching positions within six years of initial job placement.